anabanami/megachonker/README.md

-# chonker
+# chonker.py
-Use for optimizing backup of large files.
-Disect large file into 1MB chunks and hash each chunk.
+Use chonker.py for optimizing the backup of large files. chonker.py disects large file objects into 1MB chunks and it hashes each chunk.
 Each hash is then compared to a hash for the respective chunk in the previous version of the file.
-Chunk gets copied into the old file and backed up iff hashes differ.
+The chunk gets copied into the old file and backed up *iff* hashes differ.